Joseba-Bermejo/nba-vs-euroleague-defense/README.md

 - FGA (Field Goal Attempts): The total number of shots a player/team attempts per game, including both 2-point and 3-point shots.
 - FG% (Field Goal Percentage): The overall shooting efficiency, calculated as the percentage of all field goals made (2PM + 3PM) out of total field goal attempts (2PA + 3PA).
 - 3PA ratio: The percentage of total field goal attempts that are 3-point shots, calculated as (3PA ÷ FGA) × 100.

+EXTRA???
 - av_att (Average Attendance per game): The average number of spectators attending a team’s games, calculated across all home games in a season.

 #### Key metrics for my analysis

-- 3PA, 3P%, 3PA ratio, FG%, av_att.
+- 3PA, 3PA ratio, FG%, av_att(????)

 ### Questions I want to answer

 - What's the trend of 3PA per season in the last 10 years?
 - How has the 3PA ratio evolved YoY?
-- Assuming an increase in 3PA ratio, how does that impact 3P% and shooting efficiency overall (FG%)?
+- Assuming an increase in 3PA ratio, how does that impact shooting efficiency overall (FG%)?

+EXTRA???
 - Is fan attendance correlated to shooting efficiency (FG% % 3P%)?

 ### Hypothesis

 1. The NBA has seen a greater increase in the 3P ratio than the EuroLeague over the past decade.
-2. A higher amount of 3PA doesn't correlate to lower 3P% or lower shooting efficiency in the NBA or EuroLeague.
+2. A higher 3P ratio doesn't correlate to lower shooting efficiency in the NBA or EuroLeague.

+EXTRA???
 3. Lower fan attendance correlates with higher 3P% in both leagues.

 ### Data Sources